Citation, DOI, disclosures and article data

 polymicrobial (type I): most common; involves both anaerobic and aerobic organisms, such as Clostridium, Bacteroides, and Peptostreptococcus in the former group, and Enterobacteriaceae family members and Staphylococcus aureus in the latter group 14

-- monomicrobial (type II): less common (10-15%); most commonly involves group A streptococci, the “flesh-eating bacteria” and may be complicated by toxic shock syndrome 3,4; less commonly due to Staphylococcus aureus and increasingly due to Vibrio species.
+monomicrobial (type II): less common (10-15%); most commonly involves group A streptococci, the “flesh-eating bacteria” and may be complicated by toxic shock syndrome 3,4; less commonly due to Staphylococcus aureus and increasingly due to Vibrio species.

 The presence of anaerobes (or facultative anaerobes) in type I infection is responsible for the hallmark finding of gas formation found later in the course of polymicrobial necrotizing fasciitis.
 However, the finding is not present in monomicrobial necrotizing fasciitis due to group A streptococci.

 While it can affect any part of the body, 50% of cases involve the lower extremities.
 Other common areas include the upper extremities, the perineum (Fournier gangrene), and head and neck region 4,12.
 In neonates, the most common area involved is the trunk 15.

 Imaging is more sensitive than physical exam for detecting the hallmark feature of soft tissue gas (subcutaneous emphysema) and can also identify findings contributing to infection such as foreign bodies 12.
 However, imaging plays a supportive role in diagnosis 20 as no imaging modality can exclude the diagnosis with certainty and a study with only non-specific evidence of soft tissue inflammation should not preclude or delay surgical exploration and intervention in cases with high clinical suspicion for necrotizing infection.